 A cafeteria plan is a program that employers offer to help employees pay for certain expenses (like health insurance and dependent care) with pre-tax dollars.
-Employees get to select what benefits they really want (like ordering a lunch item à la carte instead of being stuck with the full meal combo—hence the name “cafeteria”).
+Employees get to select which benefits they really want (like ordering a lunch item à la carte instead of being stuck with the full meal combo—hence the name “cafeteria”).
 Employers like cafeteria plans because, in addition to having happier employees, they also save on taxes.